Prepare for Wildfires

 Active Fire Management Assistance Declarations

-Find specific information on resources and activities for states with active wildfires below.
+Find specific information on resources for states with active wildfires below.

 The U.S. Department of Interior (@Interior) pays for people and equipment needed to control wildfires through the Office of Wildland Fire suppression program and also does prescribed burns to more than 350,000 acres annually on service lands through the U.S. Fish and Wildlife Service (@USFWS) fire management program.